corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 ### Importing an archive

-`import-snapshot` records the archived transactions and attachments through the regular Corda APIs and does not touch the iterative tracking tables.
-The re-recorded transactions receive new timestamps, so the next archiving run re-scans them from scratch, and fully imported chains become archivable again in the same way as before their deletion.
+`import-snapshot` records the archived transactions and attachments through the regular Corda APIs.
+For each recorded transaction, it also repopulates the iterative tracking tables directly, in the same terminal state the transaction was in immediately before it was deleted: not pending walkback, pending delete, and with its own consumption counters treated as zero.

-**The re-scan is only guaranteed to be consistent for chains that are imported in their entirety.** When a whole chain is re-imported, every transaction in it is re-scanned, so both sides of the dependency bookkeeping are rebuilt together: each transaction's consumption counters are re-initialized when it is scanned, and then decremented again as its consumers are walked back.
-The two effects pair up exactly as they did before the deletion.
+Every transaction that can appear in an exported snapshot was, by construction, already fully walked back before it was archived and deleted — both its own consumption counters and its contribution to its source (parent) transactions' counters had already reached their final values.
+Reproducing that terminal state directly, instead of letting the transaction be picked up again as an ordinary new transaction, means it is never walked back a second time.

-An archived snapshot is, however, not necessarily a self-contained graph.
+This matters because an archived snapshot is not necessarily a self-contained graph.
 An archived transaction may have consumed an output of a transaction that was **not** archived with it — a source transaction that stayed in the vault because:

 * some of its other outputs were still unconsumed,
 * it was pinned by a live reference state, or
 * it was excluded from archiving by the `archivableContractClassStatePrefixes` filter.

-For such a retained source transaction, only *one* side of the bookkeeping re-runs.
-Its own consumption counters are **not** re-initialized (it was never deleted, so it is not re-scanned), but the walkback of the re-imported consumer decrements them a *second* time for the same consumption.

-For example: transaction `A` has two outputs, one consumed by transaction `B` (which was archived and deleted) and one still unconsumed. `A`'s remaining-output counter went from 2 to 1 when `B` was originally walked back.
-After `B` is imported and re-scanned, `B`'s walkback runs again and the counter drops from 1 to 0 — the model now considers `A` fully consumed, even though one of its outputs is still live.
-The next archiving run would archive and delete `A` while it still has an unconsumed state.

-{{< warning >}}
-Always run `reset-archiving` after `import-snapshot`.
-It rebuilds the iterative tracking data from the actual vault content and removes any counter drift introduced by the import.
-{{< /warning >}}
+Because the reimported transaction is never walked back again, such a retained source transaction's counters are left untouched by the import — its consumption was already accounted for once, when the transaction was originally walked back, and importing does not repeat it.
+This avoids the retained source transaction being incorrectly treated as fully consumed and archived while it still holds a live state.

 ## Performance tuning